 The main achievement is the Italian (i.e. geometric) garden, with patterns and drawings inspired by the Baroque era and adorned by statues from Baroque and Rococo gardens, from the antique trade.
 Because of the hilly nature of the plot, to level and smooth the land was needed an extensive and expensive work.

-Next to this section there is another section organized as an English garden, of Romantic taste, lined by trees and crossed by paths.
 At the top of the hill towers the Villa, a large building of eclectic taste which, following the taste of the early 20th century, blends nonchalantly Baroque to Neoclassicism.
 Among its many rooms, there is an atelier for artistic activities of Browne, who was a painter and a sculptor, and the study of Marquis Della Valle, who was a poet and a writer.

 The house quickly became a meeting point for international artists, and was often visited by prominent and elegant people, like the queen of Romania, the writers Hermann Hesse, Hugo Wolf and Gabriele D’Annunzio, the composer Ferruccio Busoni, the painter Umberto Boccioni and the pianist Clara Wieck (wife of Robert Schumann), to mention only the most famous among the many guests.